googleapis/google-cloud-cpp/google/cloud/vpcaccess/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Serverless VPC Access API][cloud-service-docs], a service to API for managing VPC access connectors.
+This directory contains an idiomatic C++ client library for the [Serverless VPC Access API][cloud-service-docs], a service to manage VPC access connectors.

 This library is **experimental**.
 Its APIS are subject to change without notice.